awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 1. For **Capacity provider name**, enter a capacity provider name\.

 1. For **Auto Scaling group**, select the Auto Scaling group to associate with the capacity provider\.
 The Auto Scaling group must already be created\.
-For more information, see [Creating an Auto Scaling Group](#asg-capacity-providers-create-auto-scaling-group)\.
+For more information, see [Creating an Auto Scaling group](#asg-capacity-providers-create-auto-scaling-group)\.

 1. For **Managed scaling**, choose your managed scaling option\.
 When managed scaling is enabled, Amazon ECS manages the scale\-in and scale\-out actions of the Auto Scaling group through the use of AWS Auto Scaling scaling plans\.
 When managed scaling is disabled, you manage your Auto Scaling groups yourself\.